 Nonverbal learning disorder is a little-known condition that is characterized by visual/spatial challenges, motor difficulties, and trouble understanding nonverbal information — body language, innuendos, and abstract concepts.
 It’s not fully understood — and isn’t currently listed in the DSM — but it can affect anyone of any age, and can cause life-long problems if left untreated.

 Adults who grew up with undiagnosed NLD often remember challenging childhoods — struggles to learn how to tie their shoes or ride a bike, difficulty making friends or getting along with classmates, and a string of misunderstandings that created friction with parents, teachers, and the world around them.
-Even for those people who learned to compensate for their challenges, NLD carries a steep price tag — a lifetime of feeling odd or incompetent can lead to depression, anxiety, and low self-esteem.
+Even for those people who learned to compensate for their challenges, NLD carries a steep price tag — a lifetime of feeling odd or incompetent can lead to a mood disorder, anxiety, and low self-esteem.